AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 60 feet
 **Components:**   :: V
 **Duration:**     :: 30 days
-You place a magical command on a creature that you can see within range, forcing it to carry out some service or refrain from some action or course of activity as you decide.
-If the creature can understand you, it must succeed on a Wisdom Saving Throw or become charmed by you for the duration.
-While the creature is charmed by you, it takes 5d10 psychic damage each time it acts in a manner directly counter to your instructions, but no more than once each hour.
-A creature that can't understand you is unaffected by the spell.
+You give a verbal command to a creature that you can see within range, ordering it to carry out some service or refrain from an action or a course of activity as you decide.
+The target must succeed on a Wisdom saving throw or have the Charmed condition for the duration.
+The target automatically succeeds if it can't understand your command.

+While Charmed, the creature takes 5d10 Psychic damage if it acts in a manner directly counter to your command.
+It takes this damage no more than once each hour.

 You can issue any command you choose, short of an activity that would result in certain death.
 Should you issue a suicidal command, the spell ends.

-You can end the spell early by using an Action to dismiss it.
-A *Remove Curse*, *Greater Restoration*, or *Wish* spell also ends it.
+A Remove Curse,Greater Restoration, or Wish spell ends this spell.

-**Using a Higher-Level Spell Slot.** When you cast this spell using a Level 7 or 8 Spell Slot, the duration is 1 year.
-When you cast this spell using a Level 9 Spell Slot, the spell lasts until it is ended by one of the spells mentioned above.
+***Using a Higher-Level Spell Slot.*** If you use a Level 7 or 8 Spell Slot, the duration is 365 days.
+If you use a Level 9 Spell Slot, the spell lasts until it is ended by one of the spells mentioned above.

-:

-### Legend Lore

-*Level 5 Enchantment*
-**Casting Time:** :: 10 minutes
-**Range:**        :: Self
-**Components:**   :: V, S, M (incense worth at least 250 gp, which the spell consumes, and four ivory strips worth at least 50 gp each)
-**Duration:**     :: Instantaneous
-Name or describe a person, place, or object.
-The spell brings to your mind a brief summary of the significant lore about the thing you named.
-The lore might consist of current tales, forgotten stories, or even secret lore that has never been widely known.
-The more information you already have about the thing, the more precise and detailed the information you receive is.
-The information you learn is accurate but might be couched in figurative language.

-\column

-### Swift Quiver

-*Level 5 Transmutation*
-**Casting Time:** :: Bonus Action
-**Range:**        :: Self
-**Components:**   :: V, S, M (a quiver containing at least one piece of ammunition) **Duration:**     :: Concentration, up to 1 minute
-You transmute your quiver so it produces an endless supply of nonmagical ammunition, which seems to leap into your hand when you reach for it.

-On each of your turns until the spell ends, you can use a Bonus Action (including the Bonus Action used to cast this spell) to make two attacks with a Ranged weapon that uses ammunition from this quiver.
-When you make such a Ranged Attack, your quiver magically replaces the ammunition you used with a nonmagical copy of that ammunition.
-Pieces of ammunition created by this spell disintegrate when the spell ends.
-If the quiver leaves your possession, the spell ends.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}